modeset/-deprecated-utensils/WIP.md

   true
 - There should be some sort of Toggle class that acts similar to the demo (removes a bunch of classes then add more) pass a data-remove?
+- Anyway to abstract ButtonGroup into ToggleGroup and kill this component?
 - Should events have more of a namespace to avoid collisions?
 - Try and lazy load more of the lookups and cache where possible